DitoAdriel99/mini-gift-redeem-rating-app/README.md

 PROJECTID=          #change to your pubsub project id TOPICID=            #change to your pubsub topic id SUBSID=             #change to your pubsub subs id

+ACCOUNT_PATH=       #change to your path to service account
 # Run App
 make start